bablukpik/docker/README.md

 docker network create my-network
 ```

 Remember to replace `my-container`, `my-image`, `my-volume`, and `my-network` with your own names or identifiers for your specific use case.
-For Informatik Lab we use a common network name called `ilab`.